Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Counter-examples

+\begin{rem} For any field $K$ of type (a) or (b) one can construct a finite extension satisfying the assumption in Theorem \ref{thm counter}.
+The interested reader can find explicit examples of such fields by looking at \cite[Ex.~5.6. \& 5.8]{ColliotParimalaSuresh}. \end{rem}

-The proof, which has 9 steps, goes as follows: We fix a finite extension $L/K$ in Step 1 satisfying suitable geometric hypotheses.
-In steps 2--4, we define a torus $S$ and a homogeneous space $Z$ whose Springer class lies in $\Sha^2_\mathrm{tot} (L,S)$, which ensures that properties (i), (ii) and (iv) hold.
-In step 5, we construct auxiliary varieties
+The proof, which has 8 steps, goes as follows: In Step 1 we fix some notations associated to the field $K$ and the divisors $L_i$.
+In Steps 2--4, we define a torus $S$ and a homogeneous space $Z$ whose Springer class lies in $\Sha^2_\mathrm{tot} (K,S)$, which ensures that properties (i), (ii) and (iv) hold.
+In Step 5, we construct auxiliary varieties

-where all arrows are torsors under $L$-rational groups.
+where all arrows are torsors under $K$-rational groups.
 This gives us isomorphisms of the corresponding unramified Brauer groups.
-Moreover, both $V$ and $\tilde V$ are torsors under suitable $L$-tori that come from constructions by Colliot-Th\'el\`ene in \cite{ColliotBordeaux}, where their unramified Brauer groups were explicitly given.
+Moreover, both $V$ and $\tilde V$ are torsors under suitable $K$-tori that come from constructions by Colliot-Th\'el\`ene in \cite{ColliotBordeaux}, where their unramified Brauer groups were explicitly given.
 This allows us to compute the unramified Brauer group of $Z$ in Step 6.
-Steps 7 and 8 use this information in order to compute explicitly the (whole) Brauer group of $Z$.
-Finally, we use this in order to check (iii) in Step 9.
+Step 7 uses this information in order to compute explicitly the (whole) Brauer group of $Z$.
+Finally, we use this in order to check (iii) in Step 8.

 \begin{proof}